rose413/ai201-project2-fitfindr-starter/planning.md

 A string containing a styling recommendation on how to pair the `new_item` with items the user already owns.
 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if the wardrobe is empty or no outfit can be suggested? -->
-If the wardrobe is empty, the agent should ask the user to populate their wardrobe first and try again.
-If it fails to generate a valid outfit, the agent should prompt the user to provide a more accurate request.
+If the wardrobe is empty, the tool calls the LLM with a general styling prompt (what kinds of pieces pair well, what vibe it suits) instead of returning an error.
 ---

 ### Tool 3: create_fit_card